Stuycs-K/final-project-09-moore-zacary-moncrieffe-katharine/WORKLOG.md

 - Started dir code, made for loop of sending requests to url/path where path is a word from the wordlist

+### 5/24
+- Finished for loop to make requests
+- Fixed code to send requests and made a `get(url` function
+- Output if url is valid or invalid

 ## GROUP MEMBER 2